-New York Business Attorney
+New York Business Attorneys

 There are some situations where hiring a business lawyer is a preferable route to using an online incorporation service.
 The professional corporation as a business structure can be highly complicated and specialized, and if you want to have the peace of mind that every single step was taken care of by a true expert, hiring a business attorney to form your New York professional corporation is the way to go.

 If you would like to pursue this route, there are some convenient services that can help you choose the right lawyer for your business.
-We like to use Avvo, which has extensive reviews and ratings for hundreds of New York business lawyers, which can make it much easier to select an attorney who has your best interests in mind, and also has the expertise to get the job done right.
+We like to use Avvo, which has extensive reviews and ratings for hundreds of New York business lawyers, which can make it much easier to select an attorney who has your best interests in mind and also has the expertise to get the job done right.

 Processing speeds for New York are somewhat prompt, with most filings being processed within 7 business days (online filing helps keep that number lower).
 If you need a quicker turnaround, $25 will get you 24-hour processing, $75 guarantees same-day turnaround, and $150 grants you a 2-hour rush order.